intrinio/java-sdk/docs/FilingApi.md

     FilingApi filingApi = new FilingApi();

-    String query = "inflation"; // String | Search for notes that contain all or parts of this text LocalDate filingStartDate = null; // LocalDate | Limit search to filings on or after this date LocalDate filingEndDate = null; // LocalDate | Limit search to filings on or before this date Integer pageSize = 100; // Integer | The number of results to return
+    String query = "inflation"; // String | Search for notes that contain all or parts of this text LocalDate filingStartDate = LocalDate.now(); // LocalDate | Limit search to filings on or after this date LocalDate filingEndDate = LocalDate.now(); // LocalDate | Limit search to filings on or before this date Integer pageSize = 100; // Integer | The number of results to return

     try {